This news release was issued by the Office of Mayor Eric Garcetti.

 “Nicole’s breadth of experience in environmental policy and track record as a creative problem-solver will make her a powerful leader at LADWP,” said Mayor Garcetti.
 “I have no doubt that her vision and expertise will help us strengthen a utility that’s front and center in building a greener, more sustainable Los Angeles.”

 Brady has over 11 years of experience in energy, water, and agriculture management, and she currently serves as the Chief Operating Officer and Principal of the Renewable Resources Group, where she directs investments and develops opportunities.
-She’s also a member of the Colorado River Board of California and sits on the board of directors for the Library Foundation of Los Angeles.
+She’s a past member of the Colorado River Board of California and sits on the board of directors for the Library Foundation of Los Angeles.

 Prior to joining the Renewable Resources Group, Brady was President and Founder of Edison Water Resources, a subsidiary of Edison International, where she developed water treatment and recycling strategies.
 Brady also served in several leadership roles at Southern California Edison, including the role of Director of Energy Procurement.